eth-csem/csemlib/README.rst

 Example usage
 ^^^^^^^^^^^^^

-The code block below shows an example where the CSEM is extracted onto a spherical depth slice at 200 km depth.
+The code block below shows an example where the CSEM is extracted onto a spherical depth slice at 100 km depth with a distance between points of 200 km.
-This writes a VTK file that can be visualized with Paraview, for example.
+This command then writes a VTK file that can be visualized with Paraview, for example.

 .. code-block:: python

    from csenlib.api import csem2vtk
-   csem2vtk(depth=200, resolution=200, parameter="vsv", filename="extraction.vtk")
+   csem2vtk(depth=100, grid_spacing=200, parameter="vsv", filename="extraction.vtk")

 Below is an example of an extraction of the CSEM on to a grid, that is then written